-Four types of roses that are especially suitable for containers are:
+However, there are four types of roses that are especially suitable for containers:

-Groundcover These stay low and look lovely spilling over the edges of your container.
-Depending on the size of your pot and the groundcover variety, you could also possibly use it as a border around a larger plant.
+- Groundcover: These stay low and look lovely when they spill over the edges of a container.
+Depending on the size of your pot and the groundcover variety, it may also be possible to use it as a border around a larger plant.

-Miniature Since these types of roses have been cultivated to stay on the small side, they are naturally well suited to growing in containers.
+- Miniature: These types of roses have been cultivated to stay on the small side, so they are naturally well suited to growing in containers.

-Drip irrigation can also be a successful way to keep your container rose happy.
-These systems are designed to deliver the water directly to the root zone instead of spraying over a general location.
+- Drip irrigation can be a great way to keep your container rose happy.
+These systems are designed to deliver the water directly to the root zone instead of spraying it over a general location.

 Protect From Freezing Temperature

-- Add mulch around the base -- If the weather is just a little chillier than your plant is rated, you can add some mulch to the top of the container and mound it around the pot to add insulation.
-However, be sure to keep it away from the plant itself; if wet materials are constantly touching the trunk or branches, it greatly increases the chances that insects or diseases can affect your rose.
+- Mulch the Base: If the weather is just a little chillier than your plant is rated for, you can add some mulch to the top of the container and mound it around the pot to add insulation.
+However, be sure to keep it away from the plant itself.
+If wet materials are constantly touching the trunk or branches, it greatly increases the chances that insects or diseases will affect your rose.

-- Bury it in the ground -- Another option, if you have the space, is to dig a hole in your landscape and place the container inside.
+- Bury It: If you have space, another option is to dig a hole in your landscape and place the container inside.
 Replace the soil over the top of the container, again making sure the soil doesn't touch the crown (where the plant meets the roots).

-- Bring It Inside in Fall If you have room, and enough sun, your rose may enjoy spending winters inside your garage or home.
-Hardening them off first is required to help them acclimate to the new environment as you switch them between locations.
+- Bring it Inside: If you have room, and enough sun, your rose may enjoy spending winters inside your garage or home.
+Hardening the plant off first is required to help it acclimate to the new environment as you switch locations.

 The most common insect that you will find on your roses is the aphid.
-They usually congregate on the buds and leaves.
-Aphids suck out juices, making the affected parts wither.
-Start first by using a hose to spray the aphids off.
-Do this in the morning so that the plant has time to dry off as otherwise, fungal diseases and rots may occur.
-You can also pick them off by hand.
+They usually congregate on the buds and leaves where they suck out juices, making the affected parts wither.

 Try a Rose Standard

 If you have ever seen a tree that looks like a lollipop, it is a form of topiary called a standard.
-They are created through careful pruning over the course of several years.
-These work well if you want to create focal points on a patio or walkway.
+They are created through careful pruning over the course of several years and it's a fun way to style potted roses.
+It works particularly well if you want to create focal points on a patio or walkway.